Brackets in the Pontryagin algebras of manifolds: Introduction

 \section{Introduction}

-One of the most remarkable geometric features of a closed oriented surface is a natural symplectic structure on the moduli spaces of representations of its fundamental group, as shown by Goldman \cite{Go1, Go2}.
-These spaces consist of conjugacy classes of homomorphisms from the fundamental group, $\pi$, to appropriate Lie groups~$G$.
-The symplectic structure on $\Hom(\pi, G)/G$ incorporates the classical K\"ahler forms on the Teichm\"uller spaces ($G= \operatorname{PSL} (2,\RR)$), on the Jacobi varieties of Riemann surfaces ($G= \operatorname{U} (1)$), and on the Narasimhan--Seshadri moduli spaces of semistable vector bundles of rank $N\geq 1$ (where $G= \operatorname{U} (N)$).
-This also incorporates the Atiyah--Bott symplectic structure on $\Hom(\pi, G)/G$ determined by a compact Lie group~$G$ and a non-degenerate ${\rm Ad} (G)$-invariant symmetric bilinear form on the Lie algebra of~$G$.
-For a compact oriented surface with boundary, one obtains a weaker structure, namely, a Poisson bracket on $\Hom(\pi, G)/G$, or, more precisely, a Poisson bracket in the algebra of conjugation-invariant smooth functions on the representation space $\Hom(\pi, G)$, see \cite{FoR, GHJW}.
-The latter bracket extends to a natural quasi-Poisson bracket in the algebra of all smooth functions on $\Hom(\pi, G)$, see \cite{AKsM}.
-Similar results hold for the general linear group $G= \operatorname{GL}_N $ over any commutative ring provided $\Hom(\pi, G)$ is treated as an affine algebraic set and smooth functions are traded for regular functions, see \cite{MT}.
-This approach also works for non-compact surfaces.
+A remarkable feature of an oriented surface~$\Sigma$ discovered by Goldman \cite{Go1, Go2} is a natural Lie bracket in the vector space generated by the free homotopy classes of loops in~$\Sigma$.
+If~$\Sigma$ is connected and closed, then Goldman's Lie bracket arises from a symplectic structure on the moduli space of representations of the fundamental group $\pi=\pi_1(\Sigma)$ in a Lie group~$G$.
+This space $\Hom(\pi, G)/G$ consists of the conjugacy classes of homomorphisms $\pi\to G$.
+The resulting symplectic structure incorporates the classical K\"ahler forms on the Teichm\"uller space ($G= \operatorname{PSL} (2,\RR)$), on the Jacobi variety ($G= \operatorname{U} (1)$), and on the Narasimhan--Seshadri moduli spaces of semistable vector bundles ($G= \operatorname{U} (N)$ with $N\geq 1$).
+Goldman's construction also yields the Atiyah--Bott symplectic structure determined by a compact Lie group and a non-degenerate ${\rm ad} $-invariant symmetric bilinear form on its Lie algebra.
+If~$\Sigma$ is connected and $\partial \Sigma \neq \varnothing $, then similar methods yield a weaker structure, namely, a Poisson bracket in the algebra of conjugation-invariant smooth functions on $\Hom(\pi, G)$, see \cite{FoR, GHJW}.
+This bracket extends to a quasi-Poisson bracket in the algebra of all smooth functions on $\Hom(\pi, G)$, see \cite{AKsM}.
+Analogous results hold for the general linear group $G= \operatorname{GL}_N $ over any commutative ring provided $\Hom(\pi, \operatorname{GL}_N)$ is treated as an affine algebraic set and smooth functions are traded for regular functions, see \cite{MT}.